-Inigo Jones was already highly regarded at court as Anne’s set designer and architectural advisor.
-He was born in London in 1573, and while travelling Europe as a painter he worked for Anne’s brother, Christian IV of Denmark.
+London-born Inigo Jones was highly regarded at court as Anne’s set designer and architectural advisor.
+While travelling Europe as a painter, he worked for Anne’s brother, Christian IV of Denmark.

 It is likely that this connection got Jones the dream job as Anne’s masque designer and ultimately, the commission to build a new banqueting house.

-When it was finished in 1622, the new building stood out for miles around, then in contrasting layers of honey-coloured stone, a stunning sight for Londoners.
+When it was finished in 1622, the new building stood out for miles around, then in contrasting layers of honey-coloured and pinkish brown stone, a stunning sight for Londoners.

-Image: The Banqueting House in London’s Whitehall today; the only building that survived the disastrous Whitehall Fire of 1698
+Image: The Banqueting House, the only building that survived the disastrous Whitehall Fire of 1698

 He united the thrones of Scotland and England, changing the direction of English history.
-As the instigator (along with his wife Anne) of Inigo Jones’s dazzling Banqueting House, he made an important contribution to English architecture.
+As the patron of Inigo Jones’s dazzling Banqueting House, he made an important contribution to English architecture.

 Perhaps his finest legacy is the The King James Bible, published in English in 1611.
 This was the authorised version of the Bible in English, translated by bands of scholars.
 It was a hugely influential outcome of the 1604 Hampton Court conference, called by the King to debate differences in religion.